Structure, Positivity and Classical Simulability of Kirkwood-Dirac Distributions: Estimating Born Rule Probabilities via KD Distributions

-We present a slight modification of \cite{Pashayan_2015}, which essentially makes use of a Monte Carlo-style method to estimate the outcome probability via Equation \eqref{eq:kdexpsum}.
-For an $n$ qudit input state $\rho$ and a circuit $U$, we first decompose $U$ into a product of 1, and 2-qudit gates $U = U_1 \cdots U_N$, and write pairs of indices (summed over in \eqref{eq:kdexpsum}) as $(i_0 j_0) = I_0, \hdots, (i_N j_N) = I_N$.
-The outcome probability is then:
+We now apply the results of Section \ref{section:kdstochasticunitaries} to the problem of estimating Born rule outcome probabilities via KD distributions.
+Throughout this section, `efficient simulation' means additive-error estimation of Born outcome probabilities, with sample complexity polynomial in $(1/\epsilon, \log(1 / \delta))$, and the circuit size, assuming efficient access to the relevant KD quasiprobabilities and superoperator elements.
+To do this, we modify the algorithm of \cite{Pashayan_2015}, which makes use of a Monte Carlo--style method to estimate the outcome probability via Equation \eqref{eq:kdexpsum}.
+Consider an $n$-qudit input state $\rho$, a quantum circuit $U$, and a measurement operator $F$.
+We first decompose $U$ into a product of one- and two-qudit gates $U = U_N \cdots U_1$, and write pairs of indices (summed over in \eqref{eq:kdexpsum}) as $(i_0 j_0) = I_0, \dots, (i_N j_N) = I_N$.
+The probability of the measurement outcome is given by: